alexanderbean/E2E-Data-Engineering-in-Azure/README.md

 # End-to-End ETL Pipeline in Microsoft Azure - (e2e-de-azure)

-This is my first complete data engineering project and my first non-academic project.
+This is my first complete end-to-end data engineering project.
 In this project, I created an end-to-end ETL pipeline starting from an on-prem SQL Server Database, moving into the Azure cloud, and ending with a Power BI dashboard/report.

 My goals for this project were:
 - To gather a general understanding of what makes a data engineering pipeline,